kchandanssm/Face-Recognition/README.md

+# Face-Recognition

+This project was done with this fantastic "Open Source Computer Vision Library", the (OpenCV)[https://opencv.org/].OpenCV was designed for computational efficiency and with a strong focus on real-time applications.
+So, it's perfect for real-time face recognition using a camera.

 To create a complete project on Face Recognition, we must work on 3 very distinct phases:

+##Three Phases

 - Face Detection and Data Gathering